On the stability of utilitarian aggregation: Approximate utilitarian aggregation

-Also note that, consistent with Remark \ref{remark: relative size epsilon} and referring only to utilities as in Definition \ref{definition: epsilon Semistrong}, when $\xh$ and $\xl$ represent the best and worst alternatives in $X$ for the DM, the $\epsilon$-Semistrong Pareto axiom holds trivially when $\epsilon\geq u_{0}(\xh)-u_{0}(\xl)$.
-Therefore, to avoid trivialities in such cases, we must have that $0\leq \epsilon<u_{0}(\xh)-u_{0}(\xl)$.
-More generally, without such an assumption about the best and worst alternatives, we require $\epsilon<\omega(u_{0})$ for the $\epsilon$-Semistrong Pareto condition to impose a meaningful restriction.
+At the same time, as noted in Remark \ref{remark: relative size epsilon} and \textit{referring only to utilities} as in Definition \ref{definition: epsilon Semistrong}, when $\xh$ and $\xl$ represent the best and worst alternatives in $X$ for the DM, the $\epsilon$-Semistrong Pareto axiom holds trivially if $\epsilon\geq u_{0}(\xh)-u_{0}(\xl)$.
+To avoid trivialities in such cases, we must have $0\leq \epsilon<u_{0}(\xh)-u_{0}(\xl)$.
+More generally, without such an assumption about the best and worst alternatives, we require $\epsilon<\omega_{u_{0}}(X)$ for the $\epsilon$-Semistrong Pareto condition to impose a meaningful restriction.

-To characterize our weakening of the Semistrong Pareto condition in a cardinal setting, we first consider the special case in which the set $X$ has an additional topological structure and each utility function is, in a certain sense, well-behaved.
-As a preliminary step, we establish a duality result connecting the cardinal utility representation of the DM to a weighted average of the individual utilities.
+To characterize our weakening of the Semistrong Pareto condition in a cardinal setting, we first consider the case of a setting with continuous vN-M utilities and a compact domain.
+The additional structure on the set of alternatives and the utility functions allows us to establish a quantitative utilitarian aggregation theorem that relates the DM's cardinal utility representation to a linear average of the individual utilities.
+Such a theorem provides more information about how the DM's preferences relate to those of the individuals than our goal of finding an approximately utilitarian aggregation rule with $\epsilon$-Semistrong Pareto.

 To this end, we first define the set of pairs of alternatives that correspond to potential violations of Semistrong Pareto.
 This is the set

 Under Semistrong Pareto, the set $\V$ is a subset of the symmetric part of the DM's preference relation and contains the diagonal in $X\times X$.
-In our weaker version of such an axiom, the set $\V$ may have a richer structure and is in duality with the difference between $u_{0}$ and the linear averages of the $u_{i}$'s.
+In our weaker version of such an axiom, the set $\V$ may have a richer structure.
+More generally, the set $\V$ is in duality with the difference between $u_{0}$ and the linear averages of the $u_{i}$'s.
 These differences are induced by vectors of weights $\bm a = (a_{1},\dots,a_{N})$ with $a_{i}\geq 0$, and have the form $u_{0}-\sum_{i=1}^{N}a_{i}u_{i}$.
 This is shown in the theorem below.